mibi88/lizylang/README.txt

-                                TINYLISP
+                                LIZYLANG
                                 by Mibi88

-A small interpreter of a lisp dialect targetting embedded systems.
+A lisp dialect with lazy evaluation.

+    THE NAME

+Some time ago, I watched a video by Tantan (https://youtu.be/Qg8OGAfiG7M), where he ranked programming language names.
+I wanted to give my programming language a cool name, and after some thinking I came up with this name by trying to combine "lisp" and "lazy".

+It is composed of "Li" for lisp, "zy" for lazy and "lang" because it is a programming language.

+It should be pronounced [lizjˈleɪŋɡ]

+The file extension is .lzy

+    THE INTERPRETER

 Currently it is in a very early state, so it is quite inefficient and it may have some bugs.

 It is released under the BSD-3-Clause license.